spaar/besiege-modloader/README.md

 License
 =======
 The mod loader is licensed under the MIT license.
+It is using the Mono.Cecil library, which is licensed under a similiar license.
 The full license text can be found in the LICENSE file.